Zion-Zion/HealthFit-Innovations/README.md

 ## 🧪 Sample Query Snapshots

-Here are a few representative queries built on the model:
+Here are a few representative I queries built on the model:

 **Query 1 – Count of Patients by Age Group**